Cleidocranial DysplasiaSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Some affected individuals inherit the mutation from one affected parent.
 Often the parent is mildly affected, and in some cases had not previously been recognized as having the disorder.
 Other cases result from new mutations in the gene.
 These cases occur in people with no history of the disorder in their family.

-Akiko Saito practices in Tokyo, Japan.
+Akiko Saito practices practicing medicine in Tokyo, Japan.
 Ms. Saito is rated as an Elite expert by MediFind in the treatment of Cleidocranial Dysplasia.
-Her top areas of expertise are Cleidocranial Dysplasia, Nevoid Basal Cell Carcinoma Syndrome, Basal Cell Skin Cancer, and Fibrous Dysplasia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Cleidocranial Dysplasia, Nevoid Basal Cell Carcinoma Syndrome, Basal Cell Skin Cancer, and Fibrous Dysplasia.

-Joanna Polistico is a primary care provider, practicing in Family Medicine in Tacoma, Washington.
-Dr. Polistico is rated as an Experienced provider by MediFind in the treatment of Cleidocranial Dysplasia.
-Her top areas of expertise are Postmenopausal Osteoporosis, Osteoporosis, Cirrhosis, and Familial Combined Hyperlipidemia.
-Dr. Polistico is currently accepting new patients.
+Paul Doghramji is a primary care provider, practicing in Family Medicine in Collegeville, Pennsylvania.
+Dr. Doghramji is rated as an Experienced provider by MediFind in the treatment of Cleidocranial Dysplasia.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Insomnia, Gout, High Cholesterol, and Obesity.
+Dr. Doghramji is board certified in American Board Of Family Medicine.

 Published Date: August 01, 2017